alevis/mulyrica/README.md

 #NLPapp
-A simple natural language processing app.
+A simple natural language processing android app.

 ##How it works
 1. Enter text